How to Get More People to View Your eBay Listing

 Promoted Listings Standard

-Promoted Listings an advertising option where you pay a fee only when a buyer clicks on your promoted listing and purchases the item within 30 days.
+Promoted Listings is an advertising option where you pay a fee only when a buyer clicks on your promoted listing and purchases the item within 30 days.

 When to use it:

-• Your item is in a highly competitive category (e.g., phone accessories, sneakers, watches)
+- Your item is in a highly competitive category (e.g., phone accessories, sneakers, watches)

-• You're new to the category or account and need visibility
+- You're new to the category or account and need visibility

-• You want to jump-start a fresh listing or one that just hasn’t gotten traction
+- You want to jump-start a fresh listing or one that just hasn’t gotten traction

 When to avoid it:

-• For unique or rare items with little competition; organic visibility may suffice.
+- For unique or rare items with little competition, organic visibility may suffice.

-• If the listing has poor conversion rates; promoting such listings may not yield a good return on investment.
+- If the listing has poor conversion rates, promoting such listings may not yield a good return on investment.

 Reminder: eBay promotes listings that convert.
 Just paying doesn’t guarantee top placement.